AigarsPeda/dentsu_strapi/README.md

 ```

 In webpack.config we are using custom html template to change some styles and scripts.
 Original template is in `.strapi/client/index.html` and custom template is in `./src/admin/index.html`.

+If added new sections, you need to add them to the `page-populate-middleware.js` file.